didzisdti/dtikube_service/docs/3-Cluster-Setup/Gateway-Config.md

     chain prerouting {
         type nat hook prerouting priority -100;

-        #Custom string to help with high level analysis and limiting log input to not flood the logs
+        # Logging with custom string to help with high level analysis and limiting log input to not flood the logs
         log prefix "[NAT PREROUTING]: " limit rate 5/minute burst 5 packets }
 }